rootiest/printcfg/README.md

 ## Installation

-To install the suite, run the following command:
+To install the suite using the default presets, run the following command:

     curl https://raw.githubusercontent.com/rootiest/printcfg/master/scripts/install.sh | bash

+You can also specify a preset profile for a more printer-specific default config:

+    curl https://raw.githubusercontent.com/rootiest/printcfg/master/scripts/install.sh | bash -s -- hephaestus

+### What the install script does

-This command will clone the repo into your config in a folder named `printcfg`.
+The install script will clone the repo into your home directory in a folder named `printcfg`.

 The following line will be added to your `printer.cfg` file:

     [include printcfg/print_config.cfg]

-This tells Klipper to include that file.
+This tells Klipper to include the printcfg config file.
 The other files will be included from there.

 The following line will be added to your `moonraker.conf` file:

     [include printcfg/moonraker-printcfg.conf]

-This adds some moonraker configs, mainly the `update_manager` for printcfg updates.
+This adds some moonraker configuration, specifically the `update_manager` for printcfg updates.

 ## Configuration

-The vast majority of the configuration is done via the `_printcfg` macro in `print_variables.cfg`.
+The vast majority of the configuration is done via the `_printcfg` macro in `user_profile.cfg`.

-The `_CLIENT_VARIABLE` macro in that same file is used to customize the default mainsail macros (which printcfg is designed to work with)
+The `_CLIENT_VARIABLE` macro in that same file is used to customize the ui macros supplied by mainsail/fluidd (which printcfg is designed to work alongside)

-Additionally, there are some configurations you should be aware of `print_config.cfg`

-That file contains various configuration sections the suite depends on, as well as optional includes that can be used to add additional functionality.

-The necessary filament sensor configurations are also included there, as well as an `_extract_filament` macro that is used to perform filament unloads.

-The suite is designed to be fully customizable without modifying any macros in the `print_macros.cfg` file.

-For this reason, `_extract_filament` is kept in `print_config.cfg` to allow for easy customization if you have special needs for the unload procedure.

 More documentation will be added to give more detailed explanations of each of the many config options.